Notting Hill’s Colourful Houses

 St. Lukes Mews

-For those fans of romantic comedies, this mews features in the 2003 film, Love Actually!
-A mews is a side street, usually made up of houses that were previously stables for horses and coaches.
-They are quiet and private compared to other parts of a busy city like London, and as such they are sought after real estate.
-Also a popular location for Instagrammers, St. Luke’s Mews is made up of some of Notting Hill’s loveliest homes, painted in the area’s trademark pastel shades of pink and yellow.
+Also a popular location for social media enthusiasts, St. Lukes Mews is made up of some of Notting Hill’s most iconic homes, painted in the area’s trademark pastel shades of pink and yellow.
 These homes also feature roof terraces, adding to the already quirky charm of the famous location.
-On a sunny day you can imagine sitting out and soaking up the rays and the rainbow colours of the surrounding houses.
-Be sure to check out this delightful location and see if you recognise it from the film.
-Perhaps you can re-enact a scene or two for your Instagram followers.
+On a sunny day, residents can sit out and soak up the rays amid the rainbow colours of the surrounding houses.
+Be sure to check out this delightful location, and perhaps you can re-enact a scene or two from your favourite rom-com for your Instagram followers.

 Elgin Crescent